Table of Contents

 Such as a loved one coming home after being gone for the day or when the dog encounters another dog that it becomes excited about.

 As long as the hard breathing and panting behaviors stop shortly after the exciting event, your dog should be okay.

-Keep an eye on the dog for a bit to ensure that the hard breathing was due to the excitement and ceases shortly after the event.
+Keep an eye on the dog to ensure that the hard breathing was due to the excitement and ceased shortly after the event.

 Healthy dogs should only pant briefly before their breathing returns to normal.